diek/build_library_database/README.md

 ## Acknowledgments

-* Justin who keeps me motivated, when I need a hard push
+* Justin who keeps me motivated, when I need a push
-* The crew @ RealPython, Dan Bader, and Adrian Rose, who keep me informed and on track
+* The crew @ RealPython, Dan Bader, and Adrian Rosebrock, who keep me informed and on track